New Bounds on Diffsequences: Powers of

-If the gaps $a_{i+2}-a_{i+1},a_{i+3}-a_{i+2},\cdots, a_{j}-a_{j-1}$ are all larger than $2^m$, then $a_j$ is in the first half mod $2^{m+1}$ and thus $a_{j+1}-a_j$ cannot be a gap of size $2^m$.
+Keeping with the assumption that $a_{i+1}-a_i=2^m$, if the gaps $a_{i+2}-a_{i+1},a_{i+3}-a_{i+2},\dots, a_{j}-a_{j-1}$ are all larger than $2^m$, then $a_j$ is in the first half mod $2^{m+1}$ and thus $a_{j+1}-a_j$ cannot be a gap of size $2^m$.
 This means that in between every two gaps of the same size, there is at least one gap of a smaller size.
-Since there is no way to have a gap of size smaller than $1$, there is at most one gap of size $1$.
+Since there is no way to have a gap of size smaller than $1$, there is at most one gap of size $1$, establishing Lemma \ref{smallgaps} for $m=0$.